felixongom/diteorm/README.md

 ##### orderBy().

 Will sort the result in descending or asscending order .
+The values can be asc or desc for ascending and descending order respectively.

 ```php
 $users = User::find()->orderBy("user_id, name ASC, created_at DESC")->get();